catupeloco/debian-clonezilla-multistrap/README.md

 # Introduction

-This project is based on my previous work "debian-multistrap" that was ment to build an X2go server.
+This project is based on my previous work "debian-multistrap" that was meant to build an X2go server.
 In this instance the gold is to build a laptop/desktop image with the next items
 - Debian 12 Bookworm
 - Backport kernel for newer HW compatibility